Operational Quantum Reference Frame Transformations: Quantum Reference Frame Transformations

 at an operational level there is no difference between the transformed state as given in \cite{de2020quantum}

 and that arising from our procedure on a representative of the $\E_2$-equivalence class of $\dyad{\psi}$, which reads

-since they occupy the same $\E_1$-equivalence class in $\S(\hi_1 \otimes \his)^{\R_2}$.
+since they occupy the same $\E_1$-equivalence class in $\S(\hit \otimes \his)^{\R_2}$.
 The state in \eqref{eq:fecc} is the L\"{u}ders mixture corresponding to \eqref{eq:fecc1}, and is \emph{not} entangled.
+(Note that the same conclusion---that \eqref{eq:fecc1} and \eqref{eq:fecc} are equivalent---can be drawn by evaluating any invariant observable in \eqref{eq:fecc1} and noting that the cross-terms vanish).
 It may be tempting from Eq. \eqref{eq:fecc1} (and \cite{giacomini2019quantum}) to draw strong physical conclusions that ``superposition and entanglement are frame-dependent''.
 Whilst we do not necessarily disagree with the broad understanding of quantum properties depending on frame choices---indeed we have seen such behaviour here---the precise notion that a superposition state for $\R_2$ (tensored with any state of $\S$) is transformed into an entangled state of $\S$ and $\R_1$, we believe deserves further scrutiny; as we can see it is not as innocuous as one might think from an operational perspective.